pretyk/VisualLogs/README.md

 How to use
 * Use the following attributes in your class your want to visualize
 * `VisualLogAttribute` can be put on a field or property we want to visualize
-* `VisualLogDescriptionAttribute`can be put on a field or property or method and marks the description of the object to be show
+* `VisualLogDescriptionAttribute`can be put on a field or property or method and marks the description of the object to be shown

 Example